nodejitsu/handbook/content/faq/index.md

 ## How to share my account without sharing my password?

-By now you can use [tokens](/documentation/jitsu/tokens/) to share your account access without needing to share your password.
+You can use [tokens](/documentation/jitsu/tokens/) to share your account access without needing to share your password.

-On your account
+Simply create the token using jitsu
 ```
 $ jitsu tokens create <yourTokenName>
 ```

-On shared clients
+And install it on shared clients
 ```
 $ jitsu config set apiTokenName <yourTokenName>
 $ jitsu config set apiToken xxx-xxx-xxx-xxx